YunoHost-Apps/flohmarkt_ynh/doc/DEVELOPMENT.md

     → change `<major>.<minor>-ynh<X>` according to the new flohmarkt version
   * changes in integration: scripts, conf files or `doc/*` changed → increment `<X>` to signal a new version of the yunohost integration
-* **help needed** make sure the main branch contains the version to publish
-* try to push to github and maybe fail:
+* try to push the local main branch to github which might fail
-  * on github the README.md and README_LANG.md files are automatically generated and might have changed
-  * check the difference between github and the local git
-  * pull the newer versions from github and merge them
+  * there might for some reason exist an old main branch that had not been deleted after the PR to the github master branch - check carefully and delete the existing main branch
+* on github open an PR from the main branch into the master branch
+  * the PR can be tested on the CI workflow if a comment containing `!testme` is added to the PR
-* push the update to github
+* the PR will be included after
-* push the local git to codeberg

-#### help wanted

-At time of writing the author still is learning about git and didn't know a way to push a branch/tag from their local git repository onto a different branch on a remote repository which would help to
-* tag a release version on codeberg
-* checkout the version into a local git and
-* push that version to github
+  * it successfully ran through the CI workflow (results will show up inside the PR)
+  * it has been reviewed